 Gardens In Roam

-This work invites visitors to interview to own a “fine arts object”, an interview process meant to mimic the adoption process.
-Interviewees agree to a ninety-day relationship with their plant (to fruition).
-Upon success of fruiting their plants, participants are rewarded by a home cooked meal by me!
-This project exposes participants to a caring relationship and an opportunity to experience creating one\’s own food.
+This work invites visitors to become the owner of a “fine arts object” through a interview meant to mimic the adoption process.
+Interviewees must agree to a ninety-day relationship with their plant (to fruition).
+Upon success of fruiting their plants, participants are rewarded by a home cooked meal by the artist at his or her place of residence.
+This project exposes participants to a caring relationship and an opportunity to experience creating one’s own food.
 In a way, people are set up to become small-scale farmers and foster parents.